xtasysensei/final-year-project/README.md

 # Final Year Project Ideas

-This is a list of final year college projects ideas.
+This is a list of final year projects ideas I have.

 1. Design and implementation of an Automation tool for System administration using Shell scripting, Ansible and Crontab
 2. Design and implementation of an Anonymous Web-based chat application
 3. Design and implementation of a Terminal-based Automation service system using Shell Scripting and Crontab Scheduling
 4. Design and implementation of an SQL injection detection and prevention system
 5. Design and implementation of a Web-Based Graphical Password Authentication System to prevent shoulder surfing
+6. Design and implementation of an Anti Cross Site Scripting (XSS) Injection Tool

 ### 1.0 Design and implementation of an Automation Tool for System administration using Shell scripting, Ansible and Crontab